paulonteri/data-structures-and-algorithms/notes/Data Structures and Algorithms 16913c6fbd244de481b6b1705cbfa6be/Trees & Graphs edc3401e06c044f29a2d714d20ffe185.md

 ---

-By nature its a greedy algorithm which always selects the next best edge to add to the MST and it works very well on dense graphs with lots of edges.
+By nature, it's a greedy algorithm that always selects the next best edge to add to the MST and it works very well on dense graphs with lots of edges.

 ## Prim's Minimum Spanning Tree Algorithm